Assurance of Learning Seminar II (Tampa)

 Karen Tarnoff, East Tennessee State University

-Karen serves the College of Business and Technology at East Tennessee State University as the Associate Dean for Assessment and International Programs where she coordinates the assessment process across seven diverse departments (i.e., Accountancy; Economics and Finance; Management and Marketing; Computing; Military Science; Engineering, Engineering Technology, Surveying; and Digital Media) and multiple accrediting bodies (i.e., SACS, AACSB, ABET, NASAD, CIDA).
+Karen serves the College of Business and Technology at East Tennessee State University as the Associate Dean for Assessment and International Programs where she coordinates the assessment process across seven diverse departments (i.e., Accountancy; Economics and Finance; Management, Marketing, and Supply Chain; Computing; Military Science; Engineering, Engineering Technology, Surveying; and Digital Media) and multiple accrediting bodies (i.e., SACS, AACSB, ABET, NASAD, CIDA).
 She has given numerous assessment presentations and has helped many schools develop, implement, and refine their systems.
-Karen is an AACSB seminar facilitator having authored materials for its Assurance of Learning I and II Seminars.
+Karen is an AACSB Assurance of Learning Global Lead Facilitator having authored materials for its Assurance of Learning I and II Seminars and having facilitated AoL Seminars since 2005.

 Who Should Attend